circonus/irondb-docs/migrating-clusters.md

 1. Wait until the reconstitute operation has fetched 100% of its data from the source cluster.
 You can access the current percentage done at:
 ```
-http://<node ip address>:<node port>/stats.json
+http://<node ip address>:<node port>/
 ```
-within the "reconstitute" section.
+In reconstitute mode, the normal UI is replaced with a special one giving reconstitute status.
 Note that there may not be messages appearing on the console while this runs.
 This is normal; do not stop the reconstitute.
 Current progress will be saved - if the process stops for any reason, everything should pick back up approximately where it was.
-If the download stops partway for any reason, you may resume it with the following
+If the download stops partway for any reason, you may resume it with the following command:
-command:
 ```
-/opt/circonus/bin/irondb-start -B -T <topo_hash> -O
+/opt/circonus/bin/irondb-start -B \
+  -T <source_cluster_topo_hash> \
-<source_cluster_node_ip>:<port>
+  -O <source_cluster_node_ip>:<port>
 ```
 1. Once the reconstituting node has retrieved all of its data, you will see the following on the console: